-Offered by the Association for Slavic, East European, and Eurasian Studies (ASEEES), the Cohen-Tucker Dissertation Research Fellowships provide a maximum stipend of $28,000 for doctoral students to conduct dissertation research in Russian Studies.
-The program is open to students in any discipline whose dissertation topics are within nineteenth to early twenty-first century Russian historical studies; in cases of equally qualified applications, some preference may be given to research on the Soviet era.
+Offered by the Association for Slavic, East European, and Eurasian Studies (ASEEES), the Cohen-Tucker Dissertation Completion Fellowships provide a maximum stipend of $28,000 for doctoral students at US, regardless of citizenship, to complete their dissertation in Russian/Soviet historical studies.
+The program is open to students in any discipline whose dissertation topics are within 19th-early 21st century Russian/Soviet historical studies.

 Eligibility